LiamGaff/Paw-Patrol-V1/README.md

 # Paw-Patrol
-PawPatrol is a web application designed to model a chartiable organisation that deals with housing pets for owners that can no longer take care of their anmals due to medical reasons.
-This website was built as part of my fourth and final milstone project for CodeInstitutes diploma in software development.
-You can visit the deployed site from [here]().
+PawPatrol is a web application designed to model a charitable organization that deals with housing pets for owners that can no longer take care of their animals due to medical reasons.
+This website was built as part of my fourth and final milestone project for CodeInstitutes diploma in software development.
+You can visit the deployed site from [here](https://paw-patrol-lg.herokuapp.com/).

 # UX
 ## User Stories